 The ShoppingCenters Summary report in ENVISION presents summarized counts of shopping centers for any trade area by mall type, gross leasable area, number of parking spaces, number of stores, and the number of years the property has been open.

-Following the video, there are some additional resources linked for your reference: release notes and variable list.
+Following the video, some additional resources are linked for your reference.